Lime

 Private and Group Dining at Lime

-Given the venue's scale and its village-square position, Lime is worth considering for small group occasions where discretion and atmosphere are priorities.
+Given the venue's scale and its village-square position, Lime works for small group occasions where discretion and atmosphere are priorities.
 The Michelin Plate recognition and the consistently strong review base make it a credible choice for a work dinner, an anniversary, or a gathering where you need the food to hold up alongside the occasion.
 Groups looking for a private room should contact Lime in advance: for parties of four or more, clarifying whether a semi-private or fully separated space is available will determine whether the main dining room suits your needs or whether an alternative arrangement is possible.
-For two diners, the main room at a restaurant of this footprint is almost certainly the right call — the intimacy of the space works in your favour without any special arrangement required.
+For two diners, the main room at a restaurant of this footprint is almost certainly the right call; the intimacy of the space works in your favour without any special arrangement required.

 One practical consideration for group bookings: Lime's price tier (€€€) positions it as more accessible than the €€€€ restaurants in the broader Dutch modern cuisine category, which makes it a sensible anchor for a group dinner where guests have varied budgets but everyone wants a serious meal.
 You get the Michelin credibility without the full price premium of a starred room.